oTree-org/otree-core/docs/app/views.rst

-    .. py:method:: after_form_validates(self, form)
+    .. py:method:: after_valid_form_submission(self, form)

         After the participant submits the form,
-        pTree makes sure that it has all the required values (and re-displays to the participant with errors otherwise).
+        ptree makes sure that it has all the required values (and re-displays to the participant with errors otherwise).

         Here you can put anything additional that should happen after the form validates.